JuliaLang/Pkg.jl/docs/src/api.md

 # [**12.** API Reference](@id API-Reference)

-This section describes the function interface, or "API mode", for interacting with Pkg.jl.
+This section describes the function interface, for interacting with Pkg.jl.
 The function API is recommended for non-interactive usage, for example in scripts.